-1. Give it some time.
 Give yourself and your child the space needed to gain back equilibrium.
 Tolerate the tension without feeling that you have to get your teen feeling good about you again, or that you need to get her out of her funk and negativity.
 Don’t be needy by wanting her to be okay with you immediately.
 It’s important to deal with your own feelings after the fight without needing your child to validate you.

 The fight is over and you’re glad.
 But you now feel an icy silence in the room.
 Or maybe there’s irritability and continued open conflict over seemingly nothing.
 Recognize that these are the aftershocks of the earthquake.
 Your job is to sit with it and breathe.
 Don’t feel like you have to get rid of the distress immediately.
 If you can tolerate the tension without having a knee-jerk reaction to get rid of it, then you can give yourself some time and space to think.
 Ask yourself, “Why is this tension here—and is it best to leave it alone or address it in some way?”

 There are many possibilities for tension after a fight.
 Think about what it might be for you.

 Whatever the reasons, it’s natural to have some tension between the two of you after an outburst.
 Sometimes you’ll feel the effects for weeks.
 Once you think it through and own your contribution to the tension, you’re ready to either let it go, or address it with your teen.

-4. Address the tension.
 If your teen hurt you with verbal attacks, it’s okay to tell her you were hurt by her words and actions.
 It may take you a while to feel like engaging with her again, and that’s okay.